Doverstav/kitscon202/README.md

 # What this is

 This is a website displaying some simple examples of how [Web Monetization](https://webmonetization.org/) can be used.
 It was developed to be used as a demo for a prestentation at KitsCon 20.2.
-It is intended as an informational and educational tool, where one can gain some information about how Web Monetization can be used and gain some insight in how it is implemented on a website.
+It is intended as an informational and educational tool, where one can gain some insight about how Web Monetization can be used and how it can be implemented on a website.

-The webstie can be found on [doverstav.github.io/kitscon202](https://doverstav.github.io/kitscon202/).
+The website can be found on [doverstav.github.io/kitscon202](https://doverstav.github.io/kitscon202/).

 ## Available Scripts